 Sydney University Location: Aftercare is offered to all programs.
 Price is $30.00 per child per day.
 If you are attending aftercare, you must have flat indoor shoes.
 Aftercare runs until 5:30pm sharp.

 Tempe Reserve Location: Aftercare is offered for Tempe reserve camps.
 Price is $25.00 per child per day.
 You can book Aftercare online when enrolling in the camps or call us on 1300 068 922 to book.
 Aftercare runs until 5.00pm sharp.

 If you are running late to collect your children at the end of camp or aftercare, it is expected that you will call SUSF on 1300 068 922 to notify staff.
 Late charges will apply.
 See our Terms and Conditions for further information.

 Do you provide receipts for registered childcare or Child Care Subsidies?

-As of 2nd July 2018, the Child Care Subsidy will replace the Child Care Benefit and ony approved childcare providers are eligible for subsidised childcare.
-As Sydney Uni Sport and Fitness are Registered Child Care Providers, the government will no longer pay chil care fee assistance in our School Holiday Programs.
+As of 2nd July 2018, the Child Care Subsidy will replace the Child Care Benefit and only "Approved" childcare providers are eligible for subsidised childcare.
+As Sydney Uni Sport and Fitness are "Registered" Child Care Providers, the government will no longer pay child care fee assistance in our School Holiday Programs.
 Sydney Uni Sport and Fitness will commit to ensuring that our School Holiday Sports Programs are affordable withough diminishing the quality of the programs provided.